jackmead515/fix-dive/IMPROVEMENTS.md

 The user could provide a bounding box or point to an animal in the video that they like or want to track.

+# Generate ML reports with juypter notebook

+We could render a juypter notebook into HTML that shows a report on the dive footage statistics that it has discovered.
+Using pretty-juypter or mercury would also help to make it more interactive or pretty.